tharun977/SnapDishAi/README.md

 # 🍽️ SnapDish AI

 **SnapDish AI** is an innovative AI-powered web application that transforms the way users interact with food.
-By leveraging advanced computer vision and AI technologies, SnapDish AI allows users to identify dishes from images and discover detailed recipes, making cooking more accessible and enjoyable for everyone.
+By leveraging advanced computer vision and AI technologies, SnapDish AI allows users to identify dishes from images and discover detailed recipes, making cooking more accessible and enjoyable for everyonee.

 ![SnapDish AI Banner](./public/images/snapdish-banner.png)